exocad/SevenZipSharpSimple/README.md

 Reading files and their contents from an archive file requires the use of the `ArchiveReader` class, which internally makes use of native methods and some COM interface types declared by 7z.
-The `ArchiveReader` dynamically loads the native library at runtime to create an `IInArchive` COM object, which is then used to read the archives files and their content.
+The `ArchiveReader` dynamically loads the native library at runtime to create the native objects.
+By default, it assumes that the native library is located in the same directory as the main executable and named `7z.dll` or `7z.so`.
+If the name or location differs, it can be set in the `ArchiveConfig` class.

 ## Benchmarks